cloud

 Installation note

-1. To start building the cluster
+1. Start building the cluster.

 Reference: general-linux-requirements